 ALL in all the steering group are optimistic that the 'hands on' building work will start early in 2018.
 It doen't seem that far away.............

 2017..........This year has kept the steering group on a knife edge.
-We had to overcome dissappointments which ensued from Grant bodies whose moneys were diverted elsewhere due to Brexit.
-This led us into difficulties with deadlines, which had to be reset again and again.
+We had to overcome dissappointments which ensued from Grant bodies whose money were diverted elsewhere due to Brexit.
+This led us into difficulties with deadlines, that had to be reset again and again.
 The delay towards our 'goal' was not veiwed lightly and was very draining as each deadline came and went with little progress.
 Applications for 'match funding' put us once again amongst fierce competition from other worthy projects.
-However, it gave us opportunity to check and double check business and budget plans and as time has gone on we started working partnerships and projects with the Cynon Valley Museum and Aberdare Community school and St John Baptist School which we are really looking forward too.
-We also increased our volunteers from the community and have started to clear St Elvan's grounds to prepare for a garden project in the future.
+It also gave us further opportunities to check and double check business and budget plans .
+As time has gone on, the committee engaged with partnerships and projects with the Cynon Valley Museum, Aberdare Community school and St John Baptist School and Maesynnon Special school.
+We also increased our volunteers from the community and started a gardening volunteer group to clear St Elvan's grounds and to prepare for a garden project in the future.
 Our other outreach projects have continued and are gathering pace.
-This year more people have visited St Elvan's on Open Saturdays throughout the summer espeicially visitors from America, Canada and Australia who are seeking information about ancestors who originally came from Aberdare and perhaps worshipped or got married in St Johns or St Elvans.
+This year more people have visited St Elvan's on Open Saturdays throughout the summer espeicially visitors from America, Canada and Australia.
+They are seeking information about ancestors who originally came from Aberdare and perhaps worshipped or got married in St Johns or St Elvans.
 The Steering group have continued learning from different contacts such as Conservation Wales, The Costume and Textile Society, forging links with St Fagins Museum Cardiff .
 Links continue with Valley Ambassadors and TVTRTW .
 Conferences for the advancement of Valley's Tourism and Aberdare's Business and Tourism Association are very important forums for understanding both local and national trends.